w3c/wai-curricula/content/designer/visual-design.md

 Explain how people with disabilities rely on layouts that adapt to different screen sizes, screen configurations, and style sheets to identify, distinguish, and process content.

-Demonstrate how content sequence, focus indicators, and target sizes adapt to interactions when using different screen sizes, screen configurations, and style sheets.
+Demonstrate how content sequence, focus indicators, and target sizes adapt to different screen sizes, screen configurations, and style sheets.
 Emphasize that these behaviors need to be planned early on in the visual design phase.

 #### Learning Outcomes for Topic